bakercp-archive/ofxDirectoryWatcher/README.md

 ofxDirectoryWatcher
 ===================

-A Directory Watcher Addon using Pure POCO.
+A Directory Watcher Addon.

-Waiting for 1.4.6+
+NOTE: Currently implemented with https://code.google.com/p/simplefilewatcher

+Will use Poco::DirectoryWatcher as soon as the openFrameworks core moves past 1.4.6+

 http://pocoproject.org/docs/Poco.DirectoryWatcher.html